skooter500/MusicVisuals/README.md

 	}
 ```

-The menu works off the *public void mouseClicked()* method, creating statments to allow the program to verify which render the user selected on the menu, and if it was selected then the user is allowed to play, the mode for the switch statment set for which render the user picked.
+The menu works off the *public void mouseClicked()* method, creating statements to allow the program to verify which render the user selected on the menu, and if it was selected then the user is allowed to play, the mode for the switch statement set for which render the user picked.
 Once the user selects a render the menu is collapsed down, with an array of renders showing at the button along with a responsive play/pause button which changes depending on the songs state.

 The sub classes, inherit from *Start.java* along with *Visuals.java*.
-With the use of processing we were able to create sound resposnive designs by mapping the values from indexs of a for loop and the audio buffers of the song as such:
+With the use of processing we were able to create sound responsive designs by mapping the values from index's of a for loop and the audio buffers of the song as such:

 ```java
 	float index = PApplet.map(i, 0 , 180 , 0, ab.size() - 1);
 	s.stroke(PApplet.map(index, 0, ab.size(), 0, 255), 255,255);
 ```

-The same logic being used to make it roate to sound and grow in scale.
+The same logic being used to make it rotate to sound and grow in scale.
-For alot of the gemotrical aspects of the visuals we needed to use mathicamitcal formauls such as sin, cos and radius' and example being the third graphics center circles smoothened border waves
+For a lot of the geometrical aspects of the visuals we needed to use mathematical formals such as sin, cos and radius' and example being the third graphics center circles smoothened border waves.

 ```java
 	for(float i = 0f; i < 360; i += space){